Anant/Cassandra.Vision/elastic-kibana-ansible/README.md

-# Log analysis with filebeat, elasticsearch & kibana
+# Installing Filebeat, Elasticsearch & Kibana for Log analysis
+Currently ansible is only setup to run using the apt package manager, but we plan on adding Redhat compatibility soon.

 ### Install all
 Say hello to server to make sure ssh works.
 If you are running on localhost make an entry like this in your hosts.ini so you can bypass SSH.